Zeppelin LZ 120 Bodensee: Operational history

 In July 1921, Bodensee was handed over to the Italian government as compensation for the Zeppelins which were to have been handed over as war reparations but had been sabotaged by their crews.
-Two stowaways were aboard the Bodensee during her flight to Rome: a German bank teller and an American cinematographer.
+Two stowaways were aboard Bodensee during her flight to Rome: a German bank teller and an American cinematographer.
 Renamed Esperia, the Zeppelin made at least one long flight in Italian service, a 1500 mi voyage lasting 25 hours from Rome to Barcelona and Toulon before she was broken up for scrap in July 1928.

-LZ 121 Nordstern, sister ship to the Bodensee, was also covered by the reparations decided as part of the peace treaty of June 1919 and was confiscated by the Allies.
+LZ 121 Nordstern, sister ship to Bodensee, was also covered by the reparations decided as part of the peace treaty of June 1919 and was confiscated by the Allies.
 Nordstern was delivered to France as a war reparation on 13 June 1921 and renamed Méditerranée.